mlim70/Accessify/README.md

 # Install dependencies
 npm install

-# Start the development server
+# Start the development server locally
 npm run dev

-# Build the application for production
+# Build the application for production (not locally)
 npm run build

-# Start the production server
+# Start the production server (not locally)
 npm start

 # Navigate to the backend directory